In a thriller, Connecticut outlasts N.C. State in double OT for another Final Four berth

 North Carolina State’s unenviable position of playing a de facto road game in the region final despite being the higher seed highlighted a conundrum facing the NCAA women’s tournament, which features games over the first weekend at the top four seeds and those thereafter theoretically at neutral venues.

-The No. 1 seeds typically are rewarded by playing regionals closer home, but the Wolfpack was sent to a destination less than 80 miles from Connecticut’s campus in Storrs, and the Huskies faithful filled the arena in an atmosphere resembling Gampel Pavilion.
+The No. 1 seeds typically are rewarded by playing regionals closer to home, but the Wolfpack was sent to a destination less than 80 miles from Connecticut’s campus in Storrs, and the Huskies faithful filled the arena in an atmosphere resembling Gampel Pavilion’s.

 The building fell silent in the second quarter when Huskies forward Dorka Juhasz collided violently with the padded base of the goal while collecting a rebound and falling out of bounds.
 She clutched her arm while choking back tears before slowly rising to her feet and exiting the court for good with a wrist injury.